Troubleshooting LSI RAID issues in Proxmox with CLI

 • If you enabled auto-rebuild or changed foreign import behaviour, note the controller defaults and document the change in your runbook.

-• Reboot to BIOS and confirm the setting persisted if the controller stores the setting in NVRAM.
+• Reboot to BIOS and confirm the setting persisted if the controller stores it in NVRAM.

 • Run a quick I/O test or boot a VM that uses that storage and watch for I/O errors.